purescript-hyper/hyper/docs/servers.md

 # Servers

-Although Hyper middleware are regular functions, which can applied to Conn values, you often want a *server* to run your middleware.
+Although Hyper middleware can applied directly to Conn values using `runMiddleware`, you likely want a *server* to run your middleware.
 Hyper tries to be as open as possible when it comes to servers -- your application, and the middleware it depends on, should not be tied to a specific server.
 This allows for greater reuse and the ability to test entire applications without running the "real" server.